 After a thorough cost benefit analysis I deemed it worthwhile.

 2. The jeans are not expensive ones

 4. I’m sweating like crazy and I am only carrying a litre of water.
 It’s a health issue!

-Ben Lomond at 974 ft, is one of the great Munros of Scotland.
-A short and easy drive from Glasgow ensures it popularity.
-There are two ascent routes, the “tourist” route and the more difficult climb via the Ptarmigan Trail.
+Ben Lomond at 974 metres or 3196 ft, is one of the great Munros of Scotland.
+A short and easy drive from Glasgow ensures its popularity.
+There are two ascent routes, the “tourist” route and the more challenging climb via the Ptarmigan Trail.
 I like a challenge so decided to do the second trail.
 Halfway up, I decided that perhaps that wasn’t such a good idea!
-All the way up I was expecting a welcoming crew with champagne on hand and a helicopter to whisk me back down!
-Due to budgetary cut backs my welcoming party were two young Poms who were happy to chat and take a photo for me.
+All the way up, I was expecting a welcoming crew with champagne on hand and a helicopter to whisk me back down!
+Due to budgetary cutbacks, my welcoming party were two young Poms who were happy to chat and take a photo for me.

 I did it!
 3 ½ hours!

 I passed no-one else on the trail, and no-one overtook me.
 The path is straightforward to follow in that you can see it at all times.
 It is well worn, and although in some areas you scramble over the rocks, the track is never out of view.
 At no time did I feel like I needed to make a decision on where to go – that was easy – just go UP!
 I do strongly recommend that you used hiking poles as there are a lot of big step-ups and while manageable it would have been much more comfortable with poles.
 It is a steep ascent, with switchbacks to ease the climb but the contour lines are VERY close together.